wowczarek/barser/README.md

 -p              Dump parsed data to stdout
 -d              Test dictionary duplication
 -X              Build an unindexed dictionary
+-x              Build an unindexed dictionary, but index it after parsing -r              Build index if unindexed and reindex
 ```

 **Example output for a ~180 MB's worth of JunOS config:**